-Pupils discussing their progress with the Head Teacher Pupils from each class meet with the Head Teacher to discuss their progress through the curriculum and the ongoing development work within the school and how this is impacting upon their experiences of learning.
-ETHOS AND PUPIL WELFARE HOUSE SYSTEM When your child enrols into the school, he/she is allocated a House group.
+When your child enrols into the school, they are allocated a House group.
 Thereafter, children 'belong' to one of the four Houses, each of which is named after one of the local firths: Beauly, Cromarty, Dornoch and Moray.
 The Houses compete with each other in a keen, but friendly, rivalry throughout the school year.
 House Points are awarded for good work and for upholding the positive ethos of the school, with a House trophy being awarded at the end of the school session.

+SCHOOL ASSEMBLIES

-SCHOOL ASSEMBLIES These are held weekly in the school hall.
+These are held weekly in the school hall.
 Assembly provides a valuable opportunity for the school community to meet and to share in news of events going on in and around the school and the wider world.
 Success both within and outside of school is also recognised.
 The school also has regular, termly inputs from a community worker from a local church.
 Such assemblies provide opportunities for pupils to engage in Religious Observance.
 If you would prefer your child not to attend those assemblies with a religious input, please contact the Head Teacher who will make the necessary arrangements.

+CELEBRATING ACHIEVEMENT

-CELEBRATING ACHIEVEMENT At Cradlehall Primary School we firmly believe in recognising and rewarding the achievements of all pupils within the school.
+At Cradlehall Primary School we firmly believe in recognising and rewarding the achievements of all pupils within the school.
 In addition to class-based rewards systems, teachers select an individual pupil from each class to receive a Certificate of Achievement each fortnight.
 Criteria for selection are based upon an individual's efforts in school work, behaviour, care and consideration for others or any other aspect of the life of the school.

 At the end of the school year, all pupils take part in one of a series of Awards Assemblies to which parents are invited.
 Pupils in Primary Seven are also presented with a wide range of trophies for achievement, many sponsored by local businesses and individuals.